SourabhGPatil/newsx-flutter-news-app/README.md

 # News-X
-A News mobile application built with Dart language and Flutter SDK, by using the NewsAPI
+A News mobile application built with Dart language and Flutter SDK, by using the NewsAPI.